Battle of Tacna: Allied Army

 The Allies had 11,000 men between Tacna and Arica.
-The army present in Tacna had about 10,000 men and thirty one cannons — six Krupp cannons, six machine guns, two La Hitte cannons, seven 4" strayed cannons and 12" Blackey cannons.
+The army present in Tacna had about 10,000 men and thirty one cannons — six Krupp breech-loading cannons, six Gatling machine guns, nine La Hitte 4kg muzzle-loading rifled cannons, and two Blakely 12pdr muzzle-loading rifled guns.
 Elements of the allied army had been stationed about a year in the city, but had little experience of the dry conditions outside the valley where the city of Tacna lay.
 By the time of the battle the sanitary conditions in the city were poor with infectious diseases being widespread among both soldiers and the civilian population.
 Civilians and soldiers alike died of infectious diseases, hospitals were underfunded, and overall the management of the military effort poor.
 Many diseased soldiers went directly from hospital and houses where they were resting to the battlefield.

 The main problem for the allies was that the infantry had different types of rifles, and many of them were obsolete, with no compatible ammunition.
 Being the highest-ranking officer, the command of the Allies fell to Gen. Narciso Campero, president of Bolivia.